Catch-22 Greed Quotes

 One day Milo flew away to England to pick up a load of Turkish halvah and came flying back from Madagascar leading four German bombers filled with yams, collards, mustard greens and black-eyed Georgia peas.
 Milo was dumbfounded when he stepped down to the ground and found a contingent of armed M.P.s waiting to imprison the German pilots and confiscate their planes.
 Confiscate!
 The mere word was anathema to him, and he stormed back and forth in excoriating condemnation, shaking a piercing finger of rebuke in the guilt-ridden faces of Colonel Cathcart, Colonel Korn and the poor battle-scarred captain with the submachine gun who commanded the M.P.s.

-As a stereotypical capitalist, Milo is scared of losing his property and his means of making a profit.
+As a typical capitalist, Milo is scared of losing his property and his means of making a profit.
 But he also fights this battle with honest conviction.
 He can only see the world in terms of the syndicate.
 The Germans are business partners, and in Milo's book, this overrides any official wartime enemy status they have with the U.S.